tynidev/tactix/tasks/setup-stack.md

 - Migration file for all tables from [schema.md](../docs/schema.md)
 - Row Level Security (RLS) policies for:
   - Users can only see teams they're members of
-  - Parents can see their children's coaching points
+  - guardians can see their children's coaching points
   - Only Coaches can create/edit coaching points for their teams
-- Auth configuration to work with existing users table
+- Auth configuration to work with existing user_profiles table
 - Storage buckets for audio recordings and drawing data

 ### 5. Deployment Scripts